zilishen/documentation/content/nms/security/how-to/set-up-app-protect-instances.md

    This defines the log format for the Security Monitoring module.

    This configuration sets the maximum accepted request payload to 2048 bytes and the maximum message size to 5k.
 The latter setting truncates messages larger than 5k.
+2. Add character escaping for the used separator `,` to be escaped with its standard URL encoding `%2C`.

    ``` json
    {